The Marjorie Loughrey Artists in Schools Grant

 Purpose of the Award

-Each grant awarded will allow students to work directly with an artist for up to five days.
+Each grant allows students to work directly with an artist or artists for up to five days; the schedule may be timetabled for the school’s needs.

 The Marjorie Loughrey Artists in the Schools Grant is open to any OCDSB Elementary school with a focus on top R.A.I.S.E (Resource Allocated Index Based on Socio-Economics) schools.